splunk/splunk-sdk-csharp-pcl/README.md

 #### Examples and unit tests

-The Splunk SDK for C# includes full unit tests which run using [xunit](https://github.com/xunit/xunit) as well as several examples.
+The Splunk Enterprise SDK for C# includes full unit tests which run using [xunit](https://github.com/xunit/xunit) as well as several examples.

 #### Solution layout